 No eggs in your pantry but have leftover bananas?
 Time to make some eggless banana bread!
 Moist and soft in the middle, you’ll find it hard to stop at one slice!

-- NO EGGS.
+- No eggs.
 You didn’t see that one coming, did you?
 Not only is this completely eggless, but there are no egg substitutes or replacements needed!

-- 5 INGREDIENTS.
+- 5 ingredients.
 Seriously, just 5 ingredients.
 Besides the bananas (which should be on your kitchen table), everything else should be in your pantry right this minute!

-- ONE BOWL (or blender).
+- One bowl (or blender).
 No fancy mixers or multiple mixing bowls are needed- It’s all made in the same bowl!

-- NO DAIRY.
+- No dairy.
 Most banana bread recipes call for butter and almost every single one calls for milk but not this one- It is completely dairy free!

-How do you make banana bread without eggs?
+How to make eggless banana bread

 The trick to the most perfect eggless banana bread is to add extra baking powder.
 This is why we use both self rising flour AND baking powder!